 Charity support and activities

 5. “Biuro Dobrih Del”.
-The main mission of this charity fund is to make a significant contribution to improving the social conditions of children objectors and orphans in Russia, as well as to attract public attention to this issue.
+The main mission of this charity fund is to make a significant contribution to improving the social conditions of children and orphans in Russia, as well as to attract public attention to this issue.

 8. Greenpeace.
 Greenpeace was founded by a small group of activists in 1971.
 Today, they have a presence in more than 40 countries.
-While the size of the organisation may have changed, their commitment to defending the planet and promoting peace, to achieving positive change through action, and to realising a vision of a green and peaceful world is as strong as ever.
+While the size of the organisation may have changed, their commitment to defending the planet and promoting peace, achieving positive change through action, and realising a vision of a green and peaceful world is as strong as ever.